NiX3r/Appwrite-Minecraft-Database/README.md

           - Aliases: `get` | `g`
           - Permission: `appwrite.player.get`
     - **Global**
-      - Command for work with global database
+      - Command to work with global database.
+Here you can store variables that are shared for everyone one the server.
       - Aliases `global` | `g`
       - Sub commands:
         - **Save**
-          - Command for global save cache into database
+          - Command to save the global cache into database
           - Usage: `appwrite database global save`
           - Aliases: `save` | `s`
           - Permission: `appwrite.global.save`